andersoncardoso/dotfiles/README.md

 ####Observations:

+On vim, inverting the ESC and CapsLock it's a good idea.
-I invert ESC and CapsLock keys.
-I find easier since in vim we have to hit ESC all the time.
-If using Gnome (some GNU/linux or *BSD) go to: system preferences > keyboard > layout > option > "CapsLock key behavior" and click on the option "Swap ESC and CapsLock"
+If you are using some Gnome-based UI: system preferences > keyboard > layout > option > "CapsLock key behavior" and click on the option "Swap ESC and CapsLock"